DigiBP/digibp-monterosa/Submission Documents/README.md

 ##### Microsoft Flow – POST Questionnaire Data to Google Sheets

-Microsoft Flow has been appllied in order to post the input data from the questionnaire to the Google Sheets.
+Microsoft Flow has been applied in order to post the input data from the questionnaire to the Google Sheets.

 - Service Task REST with Body
 - URL: [MS Flow HTML request]